Vincent-Therrien/diurnal/readme.rst

 Installation
 ````````````

-Using an active Python virtual environment in which Pytorch is installed,
+Using an active Python virtual environment **in which Pytorch is installed**,
 install the diurnal library with the following commands:

 .. code-block:: bash